guildxyz/guild-sdk/README.md

 );
 ```

-#### Support for EIP-1271 smart contract wallets
+#### `Support for EIP-1271 smart contract wallets`

-For signatures produced by EIP-1272 wallets, pass `{ chainIdOfSmartContractWallet: chainId }` as the thord parameter of `createSigner.custom`, where `chainId` is the chain where the wallet operates.
-The Guild backend will try to call `isValidSignature` on the specified chain
+For signatures produced by EIP-1272 wallets, pass `{ chainIdOfSmartContractWallet: chainId }` as the third parameter of `createSigner.custom`, where `chainId` is the chain where the wallet operates.
+The Guild backend will try to call `isValidSignature` on the specified chain.
-We have an example app under `examples`, which covers this parameter
+We have an example app under [`examples`](https://github.com/guildxyz/guild-sdk/tree/main/examples), which covers this parameter

+### Clients

+We have multiple clients for different entities.
+These clients are created from the `guildClient` that we created above.

-#### Guild client
+#### `Guild client`

 ```ts
 const { guild: client } = guildClient;